majingliang/machine_learning/README.md

 #### 9.5 How to use the trained stacking model during the online module

 ****
-### 10.T-sne
+### 10.Tsnewp
-T-distributed stochastic neighbor embedding rewrite by ourselves, it's a good dimensionality reduction method.
+T-distributed stochastic neighbor embedding rewrite with Python by ourselves, it's a good dimensionality reduction method.
 Add many explanation among the code.

 [More test data](http://lvdmaaten.github.io/tsne/).